honojs/middleware/packages/auth-js/README.md

  return { session:data, status }
 }
 ```
+> [!WARNING]
-You can't use event updates which SessionProvider provides and session will not be in  sync across tabs if you use react query wrapper but in  RQ5 you can enable this using Broadcast channel (see RQ docs).
+> You can't use event updates which SessionProvider provides and session will not be in  sync across tabs if you use react query wrapper but in  RQ5 you can enable this using Broadcast channel (see RQ docs).

 Working example repo https://github.com/divyam234/next-auth-hono-react